-An emergency fund is necessary no matter what age you are, but for retirees who don’t have a salary, that fund is crucial.
-It’s not only a way to build a stress-free retirement, but can help you cover unexpected expenses without putting your finances in jeopardy.
+An emergency fund is necessary no matter what age you are, but for retirees who don't have a salary, that fund is crucial.
+It's not only a way to build a stress-free retirement, but it can help you cover unexpected expenses without putting your finances in jeopardy.

 Here's a look at how much you might plan to keep in your retirement emergency fund.